-MEMO, SAC Ph File 100-44090)
+memo, SAC Ph File 100-44090)

-the problems of moving since they are so afflicted with "ghetto-itis" and have so great and so old a hunger for a house with adequate bedrooms, space, and light.

-chauffeur with the hope or plan for a better job.
+the problems of moving since they are so afflicted with "ghetto-itis" and have so great and so old a hunger for a house with adequate bedrooms, space, and light, chauffeur with the hope or plan for a better job.
 He wants to be on an economic per with his employer, wants to make "big deals".
 He has no qualms about the ethics or honesty of his deals but is willing to sell liquor to other negroes against his mother's wishes.
 He is also perfectly ready to bribe State officials in order to expedite a liquor license since everyone knows this is the way things are done.
-When thwarted, he seeks escape by going off by things are done.
-When thwarted, he seeks escape by going off by things are done, when the set is entrusted with the remaining himself and through drink.
-He is entrusted with the remaining for his sister's medical education and to put the balance in a checking account which he will manage.
+When thwarted, he seeks escape by going off by himself and through drink.
+He is entrusted with the remaining himself and through drink.
+He is entrusted with the remaining hospital for his sister's medical education and to put the balance in a checking account which he will manage.
 Having been given a position of trust, he promptly violates it by attempting to invest the money in a liquor business and it is stolen from him.
-Thereafter, he less his self respect to the point where he expresses a willingness to accept an offer to sell the house back to the white neighbors at a profit.
+Thereafter, he loses his self respect to the point where he expresses a willingness to accept an offer to sell the house back to the white neighbors at a profit.
 In the final scene, he regains his self respect and the love of the family by rejecting the offer.